How to Sell a House By Owner in Washington (2026 Update)

 What Issues Should You Fix Before You Sell Your Home in Washington?

-• Water, Moisture, and Mold: Washington’s climate demands proactive moisture control, especially in crawlspaces and attics.
-While there is no specific mold remediation law, the Washington Department of Health stresses that moisture control is mold control.
-As such, sellers must fix leaks and remove visible mold, as it is a major red flag on the mandatory Form 17 Disclosure.
+• Water, Moisture, and Mold: Washington’s climate makes moisture control in crawlspaces and attics critical.
+While no specific remediation law exists, sellers must fix leaks and remove visible mold to avoid major red flags on the mandatory Form 17 Disclosure.

-• Septic and Well Systems: Follow County Health Department mandates and get a Time of Transfer (TOT) inspection before you list.
-This is because, in many Washington counties, having a recorded “Notice of On-site Sewage System” and a professional inspection report is a legal requirement for title transfer.
+• Septic and Well Systems: Follow County Health Department mandates and get a Time of Transfer inspection before you list.
+This is because, having a “Notice of On-site Sewage System” and a professional inspection report is a legal requirement in many Washington counties.

-• Condo-Specific Issues: Focus on unit-level problems that can stall a loan, such as window seal failures, exterior siding rot, or low HOA reserves.
-In 2026, lenders scrutinize the Reserve Study and Meeting Minutes for signs of deferred maintenance.
-This can make a building “unwarrantable” for standard financing.
+• Condo-Specific Issues: Focus on unit issues like window seal failures and siding rot that can stall loans.
+In 2026, lenders scrutinize Reserve Studies and Meeting Minutes for deferred maintenance, which can make a building “unwarrantable” for standard financing.

 Address moisture risks like crawl space dampness, roof moss, and improper yard drainage early.
 Reduce environmental concerns by testing for radon gas and documenting any professional mold remediation.